pcc2019/pcc2019.github.io/index.md

  - Deadline for sending talk abstracts: 1st June 2019
  - Deadline for registration: 1st June 2019

-Early-bird registration will cost £30 and registration after 30th April 2019 will cost £40 which include coffee breaks and the conference dinner.
+Early-bird registration will cost £30, and registration after 30th April 2019 will cost £40.
+This includes coffee breaks and the conference dinner.
 Payment details and abstract submission will follow shortly.

 # Travel and Accommodation